Last updated on February 20th, 2026 at 04:35 pm

 The park is on the Great Florida Birding Trail, with wading and shorebirds year-round and migratory birds seasonally.
 Herons, egrets, and ibis are common, and white-crowned pigeon and roseate spoonbills have been known to stop by.

 Throughout the park, you may observe horseshoe crabs, mullet, snapper and starfish, while sport fish such as bonefish and redfish (red drum) can be found on the shallow grass flats.
-Kayakers may spot loggerhead and green sea turtles.
+Kayakers may spot loggerhead and green sea turtles as well as nurse sharks.

 History of Long Key State Park